THE BREAKFAST QUESTION

 The Lord Jesus is asking you today, “Do you love Me more than these?”

 Prayer: My Dear Lord Jesus, forgive me for loving the things of this world more than You and for setting my mind on things on the earth.
-My Dear Holy Spirit, restore and revive God’s love in my heart and soul today, in Jesus’ name.
+I renounce them today and declare that I love you more than them all, in Jesus’ name.
 Amen.